codbex/codbex.github.io/_posts/2024-07-12-leave-request-bpm-app.md

   <a href="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/employee-leave-request-email.png" target="_blank">
   <img src="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/employee-leave-request-email.png" alt="employee-leave-request-email.png">
   </a>
-- open the inbox UI at [http://localhost/services/web/inbox/](http://localhost/services/web/inbox/) or use the link from the email
+- open the inbox UI at [http://localhost/services/web/inbox/](http://localhost/services/web/inbox/) or use the link from the email (you may need to logout first or open an incognito window)
 - login with the employee manager user `emily.stone.mngr@example.com`
 - claim the task and open the form using the `Open Form` button
   <a href="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/employee-manager-open-form.png" target="_blank">